Evidence-Based Self-Esteem Activities for Kids

 Healthy self-esteem is far more than “feeling good.”

 Children who grow with a healthy sense of self-worth are more resilient, more successful in school, and better equipped for relationships.
-This guide collects evidence-based self-esteem activities for children, straightforward parenting tips for self-esteem, and practical models — from daily micro-practices to full self-esteem workshops for kids — so you can start supporting child self-worth today.
+This guide shares evidence-based self-esteem activities for children, simple parenting tips for self-esteem, and practical models.
+It includes daily micro-practices and full self-esteem workshops for kids.
+You can start supporting your child’s self-worth today.

 Introduction: Why Building Self-Esteem in Kids Matters